-It’s back, tonight!
-To celebrate the return of The Great British Bake Off, we asked author of new book Virtually Vegan Heather Whinney for tips on how on earth to replace cream, butter, milk and eggs
+In the lead up to vegan week on The Great British Bake Off, we asked author of new book Virtually Vegan Heather Whinney for tips on how on earth to replace cream, butter, milk and eggs – it’s SO useful (Paul Hollywood take note)

 For newly transitioned vegans, the change to a plant-based diet can be a shock.
 What can you eat now?
 How can you enjoy all your favourite desserts without the use of traditional key ingredients such as milk, eggs, butter and cream?
 All the things that make cakes amazing.
 A life without cakes, brownies and your favourite sweet treats seems unimaginable.